ReginaDevaraj/STM32f411CEU6-timer-adc-dma-uart/README.md

 3. **ADC + DMA:** Configured ADC pin(s) and DMA to transfer conversion results to memory without CPU intervention
 4. **UART:** Configured UART for serial transmission of ADC results
 5. **Code Generation:** Generated CubeMX initialization and HAL code
-6. **User Firmware Logic:** Edited the generated code to add aplication specific logic
+6. **User Firmware Logic:** Edited the generated code to add application specific logic
 7. **Firmware Build:** Built the project manually using the command prompt with `make` and GCC ARM toolchain, producing `.elf` and object files
 8. **Debugging:** Resolved minor compiler/HAL issues such as `readonly` keyword conflicts and compiler-specific adjustments